Disc Golf Drivers for Beginners: Improving on the Fairway

 Follow through: Maintain a smooth follow-through motion after releasing the disc.
 A complete follow-through ensures you’re transferring all your energy to the disc.

-Once you’ve mastered the basics, consider these options:
+Once you’ve got a good grip the basics, consider these options:

 • Upgrade your disc: As your arm speed improves, explore slightly more stable discs that can handle the additional power.
 Think of it as graduating to a more advanced disc golf class, ready to tackle more challenging throws.